-[Quarry Rock has been closed since March 2020 – please check the DNV website for more information.]
+[Quarry Rock remains closed in 2022 – please check the DNV website for more information.]

 Quarry Rock is a super popular hike in Deep Cove that takes around an hour to complete and gives you a great view of Deep Cove and the Indian Arm.
 Though it’s an easy hike near Vancouver, do wear proper shoes, carry bear spray and pack your 10 essentials.
 You’re still hiking in bear territory and the ground is rough with tree roots and rocks that are incredibly easy to trip over and result in a sprained ankle.

 If you’re adequately prepared, this is a great little Deep Cove hike.